 Most of the children in the Latvia Hosting Program live with a foster family with a number of other foster brothers and sisters.
 These children look forward to the opportunity for hosting in the United States because it gives them the chance to learn English and improve their chances at a better future.
 While many of the children are well-cared for, hosting provides them with opportunities they might otherwise never have.

 Our Latvia Hosting Program currently serves children between the ages of 6 and 15.
 We are looking for host families across the United States ready to open their homes for approximately 4-5 weeks to these children.

 Some of the children are part of a sibling group.
 We call sibling groups our “little families,” and we try as hard as possible to keep them together.
 If your family is ready to bring a “little family” into yours, please let us know!

 In general, this is what each country accepts for hosting, but please contact us for a free case-by-case consultation.

 Citizenship: One parent must be a U.S. citizens, income, religion, and other factors will determine your eligibility.

-- Age: Generally between 27-60 years old, depending on the country and the special needs of the child, if any.
+- Age: Generally between 27-60 years old, depending on the special needs of the child, if any.